 When the night falls and street lamps turn on, the voice of our new village head, Old Zhang, blares from the loudspeaker.
 He announces that Taiping village will begin lockdown tomorrow to prevent the spread of the novel coronavirus.
 No villager is to visit relatives outside of the village.

 My parents decide to cancel their plan of going to the temple fair.
 Fortunately, we can still travel within the village, and can kill time by visiting the neighbors.

 After supper, I go with my parents to watch the fireworks by the Huaihe River.
 Like every year, the riverbank is crowded with villagers.
 The fireworks explode one after another, painting the sky above the village in a riot of colors.
 This is a centuries-old custom of Taiping and neighboring villages: Each clan receives the souls of their deceased kin back home in the morning to celebrate the new year, and sends them off with firecrackers at night.

 Taiping village lies on the bank of the Huaihe River

 Perhaps this is the greatest spiritual comfort that village folk derive from the Spring Festival.
-On this day, the souls of deceased and their living descendants coexist in the same space, and celebrate the new year together.
+On this day, the souls of deceased and their living descendants can coexist, and celebrate the new year together.